uncefact/vocab-codes/CLR/Rec20/README.md

 >
 > For more information check out our [wiki](https://github.com/uncefact/vocab-codes/wiki).

+Current version in CSV formtat can be found [here](./current/code-list.csv)

 Facilitates use of Recommendation 20.
 The code list is presented in three separate annexes:

     Annex I – Code elements listed by quantity category;